Volney White

 Volney White (20 May 1907 – 23 December 1966) was an American animator and director active in the late 1930s and early 1940s.
 He worked at Romer Grey Pictures, Ltd which was launched in the spring of 1930, in Altadena, California, just north of Pasadena as studio supervisor.

-He went on to work with Norman McCabe at Warner Bros. where he animated several classic black and white Looney Tunes cartoons.
+He went on to work with Norman McCabe at Warner Bros.
+Cartoons where he animated several classic black and white Looney Tunes cartoons.